vors/psconfeu-2018-workshop/02-AboutTopics.md

 ```

 You can always edit the markdown for the about topic and re-generate it.
-Markdown now can be viewed as the source of thruth for your documentation.
+Markdown now can be viewed as the source of truth for your documentation.

 Congratulations, you just learn how to use platyPS with about topics!